joshlong-attic/joshlong.github.io/content/jl/blogPost/my-father-has-dementia.md

 Patients are people.
 Non-verbal communication is critical.
 Caregivers should assure patients that they're still people, and are cared for.
 Touch is valuable here.
 It fosters sympathy and gratitude.
 They lose capacity for recognition of a giving touch.

 Caregivers must have a solid strategy for self-care.
-The toll on the average person is incalcuabl large to have to help someone else so intensively.
-Its an unforgiving chore and you must be prepared for it.
+It's hard to have to constantly look after someone else, in addition to whatever other duties life throws at you.
+It's an unforgiving chore and you must be prepared for it.
 If you risk burning out you jeopardize your own health as well as that of the patient.
 It's important to know that you can lean on family and friends to help ease y our burden and perhaps even shoulder some of the burden here.

 You're not alone.
 Take the time to learn about resources that can help you.
 There are numerous websites, organizations and government aid programs that can serve you here.
 In the United States it's well worth learning about how Medicare and Medicaid  can help people with dementia.

+## The Road Ahead

+My family and I are coming to grips with this.
+Dad already suffers from macular degeneration - he's effectively blind.
+And he has neuropathy in his legs - he can't walk.
+He's 80.
+It's not easy for him to take up a new hobby or even move around without escort.

+I bought him an Amazon Echo.
+I figure we'll set that up and he can play Audible books entirely with voice command.
+He can use it to get the latest news.
+I'm always keen on [getting any ideas to make dad's life easier](mailto:starbuxman@gmail.com), of course, so don't hesitate to reach out if you have experience in this situation.